SivaSurya697/Data_modeller/repo/ARCHITECTURE.md

 1. A user submits the draft form from `templates/draft_review.html` handled by `src/api/model.py`.
 2. The blueprint validates input via `DraftRequest` and opens a SQLAlchemy session using `session_scope()`.
-3. `ModelingService.generate_draft()` loads domain context, builds a prompt, invokes the OpenAI client, persists the new `DataModel`, and evaluates impact.
+3. `ModelingService.generate_draft()` loads domain context, builds a prompt, invokes the OpenAI client, persists the new entities/relationships, and evaluates impact.
 4. The blueprint commits the transaction, flashes a success message, and renders the updated draft alongside impact highlights.

 ## Request flow example: exporting artifacts

 1. The user selects an exporter on the Exports page (`src/api/exports.py`).
-2. The blueprint loads the `DataModel`, resolves the requested exporter function, and passes the configured `outputs/` directory.
+2. The blueprint loads the `Domain`, resolves the requested exporter function, and passes the configured `outputs/` directory.
 3. The exporter writes the artifact to disk and `ExportRecord` captures metadata for the UI.
 4. The page refreshes with the updated export list and filesystem links.